All Episodes

 He was in Israel.

-And his best best friend is the former Prime Minister of Israel.
+And his best, best friend is the former prime minister of Israel.

 Like many American Jews have done when faced with similar charges.

-But I I don't know that Jeffrey Epstein ever threatened that or that his lawyers ever threatened it on his behalf.
+But I don't know that Jeffrey Epstein ever threatened that or that his lawyers ever threatened it on his behalf.

 I'd like the Epstein files to be released so that we can figure that out.

-Now even Trump and the position of the Trump administration is that no, there's nothing in these files that even remotely suggests any of that is true.
+Now, even Trump and the position of the Trump administration is that, no, there's nothing in these files that even remotely suggests any of that is true.

-So clearly there was a very uh exploitative and sensationalized effort to turn this into a global conspiracy theory based on absolutely nothing.
+So clearly there was a very exploitative and sensationalized effort to turn this into a global conspiracy theory based on absolutely nothing.

 And you've been one of the people most aggressive, and I think have done a very good job of pointing that out.

-I think the other side of that, however, is that there is a lot of reason why people became interested in this case, which is that you have here an extremely wealthy, well-connected person who, in the eyes of most people, committed among the worst crimes you can possibly commit that our society punishes very harshly, who seemed to get away more or less scot-free, both in terms of this crappy, dumb little fake prison term that he had to serve, which was barely a m uh uh a year, and nothing.
+I think the other side of that, however, is that there is a lot of reason why people became interested in this case, which is that you have here an extremely wealthy, well-connected person who, in the eyes of most people,

 And a lot of people think that this goes a lot.